ninesguard/star_bulletin_board/README.md

-# starlab_digisign
+# star_bulletin_board
-Digital sign for George Mason University STAR Lab
+Digital bulletin board for George Mason University STAR Lab

 Uses HTML, CSS, JavaScript and JQuery to display important information pertaining to the lab.
 Also displays weather and twitter feeds.